6 Steps to Heal The Cycle of Shame!

 What is toxic shame?

-The root cause of toxic shame is insecurity, guilt, regret, and self-hate.
+The root cause of toxic shame is insecurity, worthlessness, guilt, regret, and self-hate.
 Unfortunately, people carry around guilt and regret as a part of their identity.
-If someone lack a sense of self or a solidified identity then it’s hard to view themselves with positive traits.
+If someone lacks a sense of self or a solidified identity, then it’s hard to view themselves with positive traits.
 Ultimately, the core of who they are is broken.

-Individuals that severely struggle with shame usually have memories of moments they deeply regret carved in their brain.
-The guilt they feel from the experiences cause them to internalize the concept that they are bad people or “screw ups.”
-This self-hate becomes their identity and they start to believe they’ll never change and others view them the same.
+Individuals who severely struggle with shame usually have memories of moments they deeply regret carved in their brain.
+The guilt they feel from these experiences causes them to internalize the concept that they are bad people or “screw-ups.”
+This self-hate becomes their identity, and they start to believe they’ll never change and that others view them the same.

-The person that struggles with shame often thinks they’re being attacked and/or ridiculed, so they’re on the defense to protect themselves from pain.
+The person who struggles with shame often thinks they’re being attacked and/or ridiculed, so they’re on the defensive to protect themselves from pain.
 Everything related to their past experiences of guilt makes them remember how horrible they are.

 What is guilt?